 - 1. In the Node view, locate your scene's Write node. - 2.
-Open the Write node's Layer Properties by doing one of the following: - Click on the yellow square at the left end of the Write node.
+Open the Write node's Layer Properties by doing one of the following: - Click on the yellow square 🚨 at the left end of the Write node.

-- Right-click on the Write node, then select Layer Properties. - 3.
-In the Write node's Layer Properties, enable the Movie option. - 1.
-To the right of the Movie check box, open the drop down menu and select QuickTime Movie (.mov). - 2.
-To the right of Movie Options, click on Customize.
+- 3. In the Write node's Layer Properties, enable the Movie option. - 1.
+To the right of the Movie check box, open the drop-down menu and select QuickTime Movie (.mov). - 2.
+To the right of Movie Options, click Customize.

-Parameter Description Video Video Settings Opens the Standard Video Compression Settings dialog box.
-This is where you can set the video compression settings for the movie you will export-see QuickTime Standard Video Compression Settings Dialog Box on page 187.
+Parameter Description Video Settings Opens the Standard Video Compression Settings dialog box.
+This is where you can set the video compression settings for the movie you will export-see QuickTime Standard Video Compression Settings Dialog Box (Windows) on page 208.
 Filter Opens the Choose Video Filter dialog box, where you can select from a range of filters to apply to your video export.
 Size Opens the Export Size Settings dialog box.
 This dialog is available because of the way the Apple QuickTime interface is designed, but its settings are not taken in account by Harmony.
 The size of the exported video is determined by Harmony.
+Sound

-Sound Sound Settings Opens the Sound Settings dialog box.
-This is where you can you set the sound compression settings for the movie you will export-see QuickTime Sound Settings Dialog Box on page 185.
+Settings Opens the Sound Settings dialog box.
+This is where you can you set the sound compression settings for the movie you will export-see QuickTime Sound Settings Dialog Box (Windows) on page 202.
 Prepare for Internet Streaming If this option is enabled, the video will be optimized to start playing while it is downloading, as videos do in web browsers and web-based streaming applications. • Fast Start: The video plays as soon as enough data required to start playback has been downloaded. • Fast Start - Compressed Header: Same as Fast Start, except the header is compressed for an even faster start.
-Requires QuickTime 3.0 or later.

-Hinted Streaming: Allows you to optimize the movie file for streaming through QuickTime Server Software.
+Requires QuickTime 3.0 or later. • Hinted Streaming: Allows you to optimize the movie file for streaming through QuickTime Server Software.
 Click on the Settings button to configure how hints are created in your movie file.